Art and Design

 Credits 3

 Cross-emphasis studio course structured to develop professional studio practice through rigorous critique, individuated expression, and criticality regarding relevant issues in contemporary art production.
-Course normally taken in the junior year.
+Course normally taken in the junior year, may be repeated for credit.

 ARDE3530: Teaching Art in Secondary Schools